Modular families of elliptic long-range spin chains from freezing: Scalar case

 Applying the $T$-transformation to any solution only shifts the lattice parameter, which, as discussed above, does not change the dynamics.
 Nevertheless, any subsequent application of the $S$-transformation propagates the shifted lattice parameter to all other parameters.
 In particular, this tilts the line in the complex plane on which the equilibrium positions $x_i^\star$ lie.
 The associated spin-chain hamiltonians that we will construct below differ accordingly.

-More generally, we obtain a new solution from the `seed' configuration \eqref{eq:freezing_type1} for most products of $S,T$ and their inverses; the only duplicate solutions arise from elements related as $\elt = \elt' \, T^n$ for some $n$, or due to the relations of $\mathrm{PSL}(2,\Z)$.
+More generally, we obtain a new solution from the `seed' configuration \eqref{eq:freezing_type1} for most products of $S,T$ and their inverses; the only duplicate solutions arise from elements related as $\elt = \elt' \, T^n$ for some $n$,\, \footnote{\ Such elements lead to different values of $\tau \in \mathbb{H}$ but the same point $(\vect{x}^\star,\vect{p}^\star)\in M_\mathbb{C}^\star$.} or due to the relations of $\mathrm{PSL}(2,\Z)$.
 Hence the orbit under the modular group produces a whole family of equilibrium configurations,

-Note that the equilibrium \emph{positions} $\vect{x}^\star$ are independent of the deformation parameter~$\eta$, i.e.\ the same as in the non-relativistic (Calogero--Sutherland--Moser) limit.
+\begin{rmk*} \textbf{a.} Note that the equilibrium \emph{positions} $\vect{x}^\star$ are independent of the deformation parameter~$\eta$, i.e.\ the same as in the `non-relativistic' (Calogero--Sutherland--Moser) limit ($\epsilon \propto \eta/g$, $\eta\to 0$).
 In contrast, the associated momenta $\vect{p}^\star$ may depend on $\eta$ due to the canonical transformation \eqref{eq:pj_shift} needed to preserve the equilibrium condition.
-Notably, since the non-relativistic limit requires setting $\epsilon = \eta/g$, the shift seems to be required in the elliptic Calogero--Sutherland--Moser case as well.
+Notably, since the non-relativistic limit requires setting $\epsilon \propto \eta/g$, the shift seems to be required in the elliptic Calogero--Sutherland--Moser case as well.